gitmeetin/git-meet/README.md

 - Having personal experiences struggling with finding great Open Source developers with similar interests, we decided to build our own platform to connect and help the OS community
 - Finding good mentors with projects to collaborate on can be difficult but it doesn't have to be when you can meet up and also be friends with them!
-- It lets you take your utility tools, a step further.
-Designed specifically to enhance your Fellowship experience.

 ## What it does